DHZ68/JointEDI/README.md

 # KOM-Euph
-This repo contains source code and data to reproduce the results in the research paper: A Unified Generative Framework for Bilingual Euphemism Detection and Identification
+This repo contains source code and data to reproduce the results in the research paper: A Unified Generative Framework for Bilingual Euphemism Detection and Identification.
 ## Table of Contents

 - [Introduction](#Introduction)